 Vaginal deliveries are by far the most common delivery option.
-They are often referred to as “normal” deliveries and carry with them far fewer risks to both mother and baby than Cesarean delivery.
-They are the preferred option for delivery and account for 2 of every 3 deliveries in the U.S. (Livescience.com)
+They are often referred to as “normal” deliveries and carry far fewer risks to both mother and baby than Cesarean delivery.
+They are the preferred option for delivery and account for 2 of every three deliveries in the U.S.

-While there are relatively few advantages to having an elective C-Section, the pros of a vaginal delivery are many.
+While there are few advantages to having an elective C-Section, the pros of vaginal delivery are many.